 Purchased goods and services are by far the biggest category of greenhouse gas emissions at Idealcombi (see Table 4), and thus an important area for data quality improvements.
 A key point of improving the data quality in this category is acquiring product-specific data for our most important purchase types.
 We are therefore working with our suppliers to get more product-specific Environmental Product Declarations (EPDs) in the coming years.
 Some of the most important purchase types are glass, aluminium and PUR (IdealcoreTM), and we will focus on these materials as a first step.
+In 2024 we acquired product-specific data for aluminium profiles.

-Scope 2 represents significant CO2e emissions (see Table 4), and is an area where we consider it possible to increase the data quality by acquiring more supplier-specific declarations from the utilities that supply Idealcombi with electricity at our sites in both Denmark and the UK.
+Scope 2 represented significant CO2e emissions in previous financial years.
+In 2023-24 the data quality for electricity in Denmark has increased in scope 2 location-based calculation.
+Scope 2 is still an area where we consider it possible to increase the data quality by acquiring more supplier-specific declarations from the utilities that supply Idealcombi with electricity at our sites in both Denmark and the UK.
 As part of these efforts, emission factors for market-based electricity calculations in the UK will be an area of attention.